 High in the NNE are the brilliant stars of Orion, with the twins (Castor and Pollux), lower in the NE.
 Below Orion in the ENE (below Orion and to the right of the twins) is Procyon, brightest star in Orion’s smaller hunting dog.
 At only 11 light years away, Procyon is one of our nearest neighbours.
-Sirius is even nearer, high in the East in January evenings, at only 9 light years distant, and both have dim companions called “white dwarfs”, which are no larger than planets.
-The diameter of Procyon’s companion is only about 30% larger than the diameter of our Earth, while Procyon’s diameter is millions of kilometres!
-A white dwarf is a star that has used up its nuclear fuel, and is slowly cooling down until its crystallises, which typically takes billions of years.
+Sirius is even nearer, high in the East in January evenings, at a distance of only 9 light years.
+Both stars have dim companions called “white dwarfs”, which are no larger than planets.
+The diameter of Procyon’s companion is only about 30% larger than the diameter of our Earth, while Procyon’s diameter is millions of kilometers!
+A white dwarf is a star that has used up its nuclear fuel and is slowly cooling down until it crystallises, which typically takes billions of years.
 It still glows, but only with stored energy.
 Procyon’s companion, for example, is only 0.06% as bright as the Sun.

 The Morning Sky Stars

-Bright stars in the northern half of the sky include Regulus and Procyon in the northwest, orange Arcturus in the northeast.
+Bright stars in the northern half of the sky include Regulus and Procyon in the northwest, and orange Arcturus in the northeast.
 Blue-white Spica is much higher in the northeast.
 Spica is the brightest of the stars in Virgo, which represents a goddess of ancient mythology.
-Which goddess is a bit more mysterious, as some claim she was a goddess of the harvest, others a goddess of justice.
+Which goddess is a bit more mysterious, as some claim she was a goddess of the harvest, while others maintain she was a goddess of justice.

 The Cross and the Pointers (the two brightest stars in Centaurus) are high in the south in the predawn January sky, with the three stars of the imaginatively named Southern Triangle directly below the Pointers.
 The Keel, the Sails, the Poop Deck (constellations seen to the right of the Southern Cross while facing south) were once part of the single giant constellation of Argo Navis, the Argonaut’s Ship that sailed to find the Golden Fleece.
 Just above the Southern Cross and the Housefly are the stars of the great ship Argo as it sails along the Milky Way, accompanied by the dim stars of the Flying Fish.
 The Milky Way stretches across the morning sky from east to west, a bit south of the zenith, with the bright stars of the Scorpion now rising in the east before dawn.
 Look out for the brightest star in Scorpio, Antares (‘rival of Mars’).

 Still very high in the January predawn sky is Hydra the Water Monster, with the Cup mounted on its back and the Crow flying nearby.
 The brightest star in Hydra is Alphard, high in the NW in the January predawn sky.
-At a distance of 175 light years away, Alphard is a giant star 40 times the diameter of our Sun, and would stretch halfway to the orbit of Mercury if placed where the Sun is.
-Since Alphard is also 400 times brighter than the sun, we’d be crispy in a jiffy!
+At a distance of 175 light years, Alphard is a giant star 40 times the diameter of our Sun, and it would stretch halfway to the orbit of Mercury if placed where the Sun is.
+Since Alphard is also 400 times as bright as the sun, we’d be crispy is a jiffy!

 The evening sky over Cape Town